 We can negotiate on your behalf and seek financial compensation from them through arbitration or litigation processes against manufacturers who violate consumer rights laws that protect consumers like yourself from buying defective vehicles.

 We can examine your situation so we can help determine if there is enough evidence in your case to proceed with litigation against the manufacturer responsible for causing these issues.
-In some cases, it may be possible to receive compensation from the manufacturer via arbitration under Pennsylvania’s Lemon Law statute.
+In some cases, it may be possible to receive compensation from the manufacturer via arbitration under Philadelphia’s Lemon Law statute.
 This process is very different from filing suit against them in court, and this can include an informal hearing with binding arbitration by an experienced lawyer for lemon law who will fight on your behalf.